-A business (lessee) can obtain equipment/machinery on lease especially those which are regularly upgraded.
-This will enable the lessee to make use of the latest technology and lease can be obtained for a shorter period also.
+A business (lessee) can obtain equipment/machinery on a lease, especially those which are regularly upgraded.
+This will enable the lessee to make use of the latest technology, and a lease can be obtained for a shorter period also.
 The lessee can obtain new machinery/equipment on lease from time to time instead of purchasing it.
-This way the lessee can get away from the risk of obsolescence.
+This way, the lessee can get away from the risk of obsolescence.

 Easy Source of Finance

-The process of leasing does not provide ownership to the lessee which is why there are fewer complexities for the lessee.
-Leasing is an easy source of medium and long-term finance plus the initial cash outlay is also less in comparison to purchasing.
+The process of leasing does not provide ownership to the lessee, which is why there are fewer complexities for the lessee.
+Leasing is an easy source of medium and long-term finance, plus the initial cash outlay is also less than purchasing.

 Preferable to a Term Loan